 Get email personalization right with monday sales CRM

-Email personalization can be a powerful tool for engaging and converting your leads and prospects.
+Email personalization can be a powerful tool for customer engagement and converting your leads and prospects.
 But getting it right requires a robust CRM that will let you and your team create, test, and improve your emails every time.
-Monday sales CRM makes it easy to centralize your sales communications, collaborate on email templates, and track your email performance all in one place.
+Monday’s sales CRM with email marketing makes it easy to centralize your sales communications, collaborate on email templates, and track your email performance all in one place.
 Try it out, and see what email personalization can do for your business.